bywatersolutions/blogposts/barton/athens_visit_october_2016/athens_visit_october_2016.markdown

 * There was a kit containing a scratched CD and a broken jewel case.
 She sent this off for repair.
 She checked to see if there were any holds on the item.
 "If there are holds, we put a higher priority on the repair, because someone's waiting for it".
 Common sense, but I never would have considered it.
 * Mary mentioned that it doesn't make sense for the "Currently available" facet *not* to show, at least on the staff client.
 I think she has a point, although I'd hate to have to do that work.

-Mary's comment about eye contact made me think about and watch for the customer service aspects of the circ desk (which isn't quite the right word, because library patrons aren't customers, but 'human intetraction' doesn't connote the same type of helpfulness).
-She left, and I spent the rest of the morning working with Lorinda, who'se a real vetran -- she's worked in the library for 22 years, and is obviously a wealth of institutional knowledge.
+Mary's comment about eye contact made me think about and watch for the customer service aspects of the circ desk (which isn't quite the right word, because library patrons aren't customers, but 'human interaction' doesn't connote the same type of helpfulness).
+She left, and I spent the rest of the morning working with Lorinda, whose a real veteran -- she's worked in the library for 22 years, and is obviously a wealth of institutional knowledge.

 Lorinda was checking items in and asked if the patron would like to put a hold on the next item in the series.
 I asked about that (because I had customer service on my mind).
 She said "Now that you mention it, that is something I've wondered about...".
 She proceeded to run a search on the series title, which had more than 20 titles.